-COMIRNATY is a vaccine indicated for active immunization to prevent coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) in individuals 16 years of age and older.
+COMIRNATY is a vaccine indicated for active immunization to prevent coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) in individuals 12 years of age and older.
 (1)

------DOSAGE AND ADMINISTRATION ------
+--DOSAGE AND ADMINISTRATION ---

-- For intramuscular injection only.
+- COMIRNATY supplied in multiple dose vials with purple caps and labels with purple borders MUST BE DILUTED before use.
+(2.1) - For intramuscular injection only.
 (2.2) - COMIRNATY is administered intramuscularly as a series of 2 doses (0.3 mL each) 3 weeks apart.
 (2.3)